What is value-based care?

 Wellness and prevention are also stressed in value-based care.
 Prevention of health (through quitting smoking, dietary and lifestyle changes, exercise, etc.) reduces the need for expensive tests, procedures, and medications.

 Your staying well cuts healthcare costs for everyone.
 For example, if you have a chronic condition such as diabetes, value-based care can help you avoid complications of the disease.
-Instead of going all over the place to get care, you work with one integrated team that already knows you and your health background.
-This team, which may consist of your primary doctor, supporting health care professionals and nutritionists, would help you:
+Instead of going to several institutes to get care, you work with one integrated team that already knows you and your health background.
+This team, which may consist of your primary doctor, supporting healthcare professionals and nutritionists, would help you:

 - Keep your blood sugar under control.